clh910936/slogo/doc/API_REVIEW_clh87_ht114.md

 #### Why do you think your API/design is good (also define what your measure of good is)?
 * clh87:
     Our API is setup such that there are core methods available to make changes between classes without allowing access to data internal to the class.
-For example, the FrontInternal.Console Class will have a printToConsole() method which will allow for other classes, if necessary, to communicate directly with the user.
+For example, the FrontInternal.Components.Console Class will have a printToConsole() method which will allow for other classes, if necessary, to communicate directly with the user.
     Additionally, the classes are being divvied up such that adding new features should be doable.
 For example, adding another element to the GUI will be as simple as either creating a method or class that returns the element and then addElement() can be called such that it appeasrs on the GUI.
 * ht114:
     * Extensible to new features